kubedl-io/website/content/docs/tutorial/tutorial.md

     - name: model-predictor
       # The model version to be served
       modelVersion: mv-tf-distributed-5f4c7
-      # The model path inside the container, it's the tensorflow serving model_base_path
+      # The model path where the model is mounted inside the container,
+      # it should be the same as the tensorflow serving model_base_path
       modelPath: /kubedl-model
       replicas: 1
       batching: